TianqiLi7398/ece760/project/part2/README.md

 # ECE 760 Final project

-## Part 1.
-Pearl's Message Passing Alogirthm - inference in singly connected graphs
+## Part 2.
+Pearl's Message Passing Alogirthm - inference application in human error prediction

+Please check the [link](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6837128) for the model.

 In this floder, there are three python 3.5 files to complete the inference problem.